 If you’re not familiar with the Chemex it is a coffee maker that is basically just a really fancy pour over coffee maker with the funnel built over it’s own carafe.

-A Chemex coffee maker is basically a really fancy pour over coffee maker.
-They use their own special filters which are sized correctly and are a bit thicker than a standard paper filter used in drip coffee makers.
+Chemex coffee makers use their own special filters too.
+The filters are sized correctly and are a bit thicker than a standard paper filter used in drip coffee makers or other coffee drippers.

-The coffee from a Chemex tends to be a bit richer than a coffee maker too.
-You can optimize the water temp during brewing and ensure all the grind is saturated.
-The slower drip also produces a better cup.
+The coffee from a Chemex tends to be a bit richer than what you might expect from a drip coffee maker or standard pour over device.
+This is largely because of the slower brew time caused by the thicker filter.
+You can optimize the water temp during brewing and ensure all the grind is saturated contibuting to good even extraction.

-The Chemex is pretty sweet; you can easily buy yours today by using the simple add to cart button to the left.
+Over all we think the Chemex is pretty sweet; you can easily buy yours today by using the simple add to cart button or checking it our over on Amazon.

 Here are some common questions customers come to us with about the Chemex coffee maker:

 At Gathering Grounds we don’t sell products that don’t make good coffee.
 We like the Chemex, it makes rich and flavorful coffee if you follow the instructions and use good beans.
 There is a lot of room for experimentation too though so if you prefer your coffee a certain way, you have the versatility to play around until you get the coffee you want.

 The Chemex is made from a non-porous Borosilicate glass much like a good french press so it won’t retain older flavors or smells when washed.
 The coffee maker is designed to extract flavors better than normal drippers as it is able to slow the flow of water down.